CWayneH/DS_randomForest/README.md

 ### Predict
 ![Predict](3.png)

-## Interesting Analysis and Visualization Can be Reference
+## Interesting Analysis and Visualization Can be used as Reference
 [Salary Data EDA](https://www.kaggle.com/jackogozaly/salary-data-eda)

 ## Reference